Ty France Preview, Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.75 team ERA ranks 25th among all MLB pitching staffs.
+- The Angels have the 24th-ranked team ERA across all MLB pitching staffs (4.74).

-- In his most recent time out on Wednesday against the Baltimore Orioles, the lefty tossed 6 2/3 innings, giving up two earned runs while surrendering nine hits.
+- His most recent appearance was on Thursday against the Baltimore Orioles, when the left-hander tossed five innings, surrendering four earned runs while giving up seven hits.

-- The 24-year-old has put up an ERA of 4.89, with 10.1 strikeouts per nine innings, in 25 games this season.
-Opposing hitters have a .256 batting average against him.
+- The 26-year-old has an ERA of 4.51, with 7.9 strikeouts per nine innings, in 25 games this season.
+Opposing hitters have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.